emkokesh/Kokesh_Project_01/readme.md

 - Produces a **formatted table** of descriptive statistics using `kable`.
 - Includes **inline calculations** (sample size and means).
 - Has multiple R code chunks.

+**What this version covers (Part 3):**

+- The change from 999 → 99 is made **in a code chunk**.
+- All summaries and plots use the corrected `lead` data.
+- Create a cleaned file in `DataProcessed/`.
+- R chunk comment mentions the correction explicitly.